lodestone/rango/README.md

 The version of arango-driver follows the ArangoDB version, version 3.5.x of the driver is meant to be used with ArangoDB 3.5.y, where x and y may differ.

-It requires the gems "HTTParty", "Oj" and "connection_pool"</br>
+This doesnt work yet, gem not published yet:

-To install arango-driver: `gem install arango-driver` To use it in your application: `require "arango-driver"`
+To install arango-driver: `gem install arango-driver` To use it in your application: `require "arango-driver"` Please install from the repo instead.

 ## Community and Support
 At the [Isomorfeus Framework Project](http://isomorfeus.com).
 There is a #arango_driver channel at the isomorfeus Slack space.